1. Knife Sharpening on Stones Article

 Once your knife is sharp, you don’t have to go through the process of sharpening your knife over and over again.
 I use the ceramic sticks as a maintenance kit to keep my knives sharp.
 After I finish using my knife for the day, I wipe it off, and do two swipes.
 That is all it needs.

 Step 7.
-Stropping Your Edge - Optional
+Stropping Your Edge

 When you are sharpening your knife (be it stone, belt, what have you), you will leave a very small little burr, referred to as a wire, along the edge of the blade opposite of the direction you last sharpened it.
 Stropping will remove this little wire, making your edge just a little sharper and allowing for easy shaving.

 I am using a strop by Boker.
 The handle and double-sided leather strips are very convenient.
 You do not need to spend money on a strop though, really any strip of leather will do.
 Old belts, old boots, jackets will work.
 It is easier to do if you cut it into a strip and glue it onto a raise surface like the Boker strop is.
 You can even use old computer mouse pads for a strop instead of leather.
 Softer leather with a little bit of give works a bit better than hard leather, but most any will do.
 The Boker Strop is just convenient and already ready to go.
+We also have a guide on how to make your own leather strop.

 Over time and with use, your knife will again develop a wire edge, even if you were not sharpening it.
 You can use a strop to maintain your knife and straighten out its edge.
 This is what a Butcher's Steel does.
 Most butcher's steels do not do any sharpening at all, they simply straighten out the wire edge of the knife, thus improving the cutitng performance.
 Of course most of the butcher's steels we carry are covered in diamond dust and therefore do actually sharpen the knives.
 We are perhaps a little out of the norm when it comes to sharpening.
 There are some who maintain their edge on a strop instead of ceramic sticks.
 With a strop you would only need to use the sticks every once in a while.
 Eventually straightening the edge will not be enough and you will need to actually sharpen it with the ceramic sticks.

 If you really want you can add some compound on the leather for even greater sharpness.
 You can use Simichrome as a strop paste.
 It will be a little bit rougher than jeweler’s rouge.
 Jeweler’s rouge is used for polishing very soft metals like gold and silver, and is too fine for steel.
 Put some Simichrome on your strop and that should do the trick (but usually I just strop dry).
 If your leather is too crusty, add some oil to it to soften it up before stropping.
-Any oils used for maintaining leather will work well to soften up your leather for more use.
+Any oils used for maintaining leather will work to soften up your leather for more use.

 With stropping you do the opposite of the forward swipe on the stones.
 You bring the knife edge backwards over the leather.
 This straightens out any burrs on the edge giving you a supreme cutting edge.
 Do not put a lot of pressure on your blade while stropping, go light and easy.